thisisamardeep/portfolio/_posts/2023-03-09-decltype-quirks.md

 Having a good understanding of decltype in critical when you deal with super complex template code in libraries since we need to know how compiler is deducing the return types.
-Consider a integer variable and let us try to use decltype on it. i is a variable of type int (i) is a expression.
-So it is treated differently and we get a reference to int.
+Consider a integer variable and let us try to use decltype on it. i is a variable of type int and (i) is a expression of type int so it is treated differently and we get a reference to int.
 Similarty (obj) and obj are different.

 ```cpp